zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 | nps                         | Controls whether the Net Promoter Score (‘How likely are you to recommend this site?’) prompt can be displayed for the site. | true |false  |
 | hubsextension_skipeventpoll | Disables ‘what’s new’ and subscription level notifications like  deployment complete for VMs  | Not set  | Recommend set to true unless showing all resource types from all extensions.

-<a name="custom-domains-curation"></a>
+<a name="custom-domains-custom-domain-questionnaire-template-curation"></a>
-## Curation
+### Curation

+A browsable asset type is one that is defined in the `PDL` file by using the `Browse` tag.
 Curation controls the visibility and grouping of browsable asset types in the **Favorites and Browse** portions of the left navigation bar, as in the following image.

 ![alt-text](../media/top-extensions-custom-domains/curation.png "Categories and asset types")

-A browsable asset type is one that is defined in the  `PDL` file by  using the <Browse> tag.
+Curation allows the listed items to be added, removed, and reordered.
+Curation hides items only from the left navigation bar, as opposed to hiding items from code or making them accessible by using deep links.
+For example, you can hide the ability to create new storage accounts from users, while still allowing the extension to open the `Storage Accounts` property and then open the `usage logs` blades for a storage account that was created  for one of the extension's assets.

-Your cloud can customize how browseable assets are displayed in the **Favorites and Category** sections.
+Your cloud can customize how browseable assets are displayed in the **Favorites and Category** section.
 This is optional because the extension can inherit from the production environment.

-Curation allows the listed items to be added, removed, and reordered.
-Curation only hides items from the left nav, as opposed to code or deep links.
-This means, for example, that you can hide the ability to create new Storage Accounts from users while still allowing the extension to open the Storage Accounts property and usage logs blades for the storage account that was  created behind the scenes for one of the extension's assets.

 <!-- TODO:  If the storage account example is fictitious, locate one that is not fictitious. -->

-<a name="custom-domains-curation-category-curation"></a>
+<a name="custom-domains-custom-domain-questionnaire-template-curation-category-curation"></a>
-### Category Curation
+#### Category Curation

-The Category curation model provides a significant degree of flexibility, which can be overwhelming at first as the following options are NOT mutually exclusive:
+The Category curation model provides a significant degree of flexibility, which can be overwhelming because options are NOT mutually exclusive.
+For example, the production curation definition can be programmatically modified in the following ways.

-		○ Based on Production
-Take the production curation definition and programmatically modify it.
-For example, ‘Remove everything except assets from these 3 extensions’ or ‘Change the Category that items from extension3 live under’.
+* Remove everything except assets from three extensions

+* For the third extension in the previous example, change the category in which items are located.

-		Note: Empty categories are automatically hidden.
+**NOTE**: Empty categories are automatically hidden.

-		The most common configurations are:
+The most common configurations are as follows.

-			§ Community Clouds that display only  assets from the  extension, Help & Support, and that will automatically add new browsable assets
+* Community Clouds that display Help & Support, that automatically add new browsable assets, and that display only assets from the extension.

-Use Curation by AssetType listing just items from the extension (plus some items from Help & Support if desired), combined with Curation by Extension to allow new asset types you deploy to be displayed  while the  updates to your Curation by AssetType are waiting on the next Shell deployment, combined with a DiscoveryPolicy of Hide to prevent new asset types from other extensions appearing.
+Use `Curation by AssetType` to list only items from the extension, and perhaps some items from `Help & Support`.
+It can be combined with `Curation by Extension` to allow new asset types you deploy to be displayed  while the  updates to your `Curation by AssetType` are waiting on the next Shell deployment, combined with a DiscoveryPolicy of Hide to prevent new asset types from other extensions appearing.

-		- All AAD extensions except "KeyVault" and "Help + Support"
+* All AAD extensions except "KeyVault" and "Help + Support"

-		- Default all items to go under "Security + Identity" category (including help and support)
+* Default all items to go under "Security + Identity" category (including help and support)

-<a name="custom-domains-curation-default-favorites"></a>
+<a name="custom-domains-custom-domain-questionnaire-template-curation-default-favorites"></a>
-### Default Favorites
+#### Default Favorites

 When a new user visits your Community Cloud for the first time, the system places a number of assets types in the far left drawer.
 You can control which items are placed here and the order in which they are displayed.
 The only restriction is that these items must also exist in the Category Curation.